Khoatretrau/AutomationExercise/README.md

 URL: https://automationexercise.com/test_cases

-Weak point: I still don't know how to remove the ads in this website => some cases maybe fail
+I still don't know how to remove the ADS in this website => some cases maybe fail

-I USED KATALON FOR PERSONAL => I CAN'T USE KEYWORD FEATURES => MY CODE WOULD BE VERY LONG
+Use Katalon Enterprise version to ensure that my code runs properly